-For third quarter of fiscal year 2022 MoDOT received a total of 243 emails containing potentially malicious content (links and/or attachments) that were delivered to the user's inbox.
-Of those 243 delivered emails there were 10 instances of an included link or attachment being clicked on by the recipient.
-When compared to the previous quarter there was a 22% increase in the total number of malicious emails delivered, but a 1.41% decrease in the click rate for the quarter at 4.12% compared to the previous quarter's 5.53%.
-This trend can be attributed to the overall heightened public awareness of possible cyberattacks coming from Russian state sponsored threat actors.
+For the fourth quarter of fiscal year 2022, MoDOT received a total of 92 emails containing potentially malicious content (links and/or attachments) that were delivered to the user's inbox.
+Of those 92 delivered emails, there were 14 instances of an included link or attachment being clicked on by the recipient.
+All clicks were blocked by security solution at the time of click.
+When compared to the previous quarter, the department saw a 62% decrease in the total number of malicious emails delivered, but an 11% increase in click rate at 15% compared to the previous quarter's 4%.